-My research lies at the imterplay of Combinatorics and Algorithms.
-I am interested in enumerative aspects of labelled combinatorial objects and in the design of efficient algorithms for combinatorial problems.
+My research lies at the interplay of Algorithms and Combinatorics.
+I am interested in the design of efficient algorithms for combinatorial problems, in particular for combinatorial optimization problems.

-- Optimization: Real-world problems from production scheduling that require involved solutions, e.g. using AI-techniques
+- Combinatorial optimization: Real-world problems from production scheduling and planning that require tailored solutions, e.g. using AI-techniques

 - Enumeration: permutation patterns, generalized parking functions, patterns in trees and mappings; exact and asymptotic results, generating functions and bijections, log-concavity of combinatorial sequences